VaclavDedik/jboss-seam/examples/readme.txt

    http://seamframework.org/Download

-3. Open the "build.properties" file at the root of the Seam distribution in your editor and change jboss.home to point to your JBoss AS directory (the examples are deployed to the default profile)

-4. (Optional) Build Seam by running "ant" the Seam root directory Only required if you are working from an SVN checkout.

-5. Build and deploy the example by running the following command from the Seam "examples/${example.name}" directory:
+3. Build the example by running the following command from the Seam "examples/${example.name}" directory:

-   ant explode
+   mvn clean package

+   NOTE: Firstly, this command will also run unit tests on that example.
+To skip the tests add -Dmaven.test.skip=true to the maven call.
+Secondly, there is an option to deploy an "exploded" archive.
+For this purpose, use -Pexploded maven profile.

+4. Deploy the example by setting JBOSS_HOME property and running the following command from the Seam "examples/${example.name}/{example.name}-ear" directory:

+   mvn jboss:hard-deploy

    To undeploy the example, run:

-   ant unexplode

-   To restart the deployed application, run:

-   ant restart
+   mvn jboss:hard-undeploy

-6. Start JBoss AS by typing "./run.sh" (on Linux/Unix) or "run" (on Windows) in the jboss-4.2.3.GA/bin directory
+5. Start JBoss AS by typing:

+      mvn jboss:start

-7. Point your web browser to:
+6. Point your web browser to:

    http://localhost:8080/seam-${example.name}